 The Land Manager approved telecommunication licenses for stations on the Grandstand roof more than ten years ago.
-They provide an important income source for funding of capital works on the Reserve.
+They provided an important income source for funding of capital works on the Reserve.

 In 2009 the Land Manager was advised that the government intended to directly licence communication sites on Crown Land.
 The policy applied to Wentworth Park Sporting Complex from 1 July 2014.
-From then the income was subsumed by the Department.
-To date funds have been accrued by the Land Manager.
+From then the income was to be subsumed by the Department.
+During 2021 this issue was finalised with income received prior to June 30, 2020 being claimed by the Land Manager and a refund given of any monies received after that date.

-Corporate Services and Operational Support
+Corporate Services and Operational Support Human Resources

-Human Resources

-As at 30th June 2020 there was one permanent full -time, one permanent part-time staff member and 24 casual staff.
+As at 30th June 2021 there was one permanent full -time, one permanent part-time staff member and 20 casual staff.
 The majority work in Hospitality while three work in Administration.